fluffyrabbot/z/INSTALLATION.md

 - **Dependency Selection**: Choose between core and optional modules
 - **Installation Protection**: Detects existing installations and suggests repair
 - **Configuration Backup**: Automatically backs up existing configs

+### Advanced Bundle Creation
+The installer now supports multiple bundle creation methods:

+#### Single Executable (`--single`)
+- Creates a single file executable using PAR Packer (pp)
+- Contains the entire ZChat application in one file
+- Ultimate portability - just copy one file and run
+- Platform-specific optimization
+- Zero external dependencies

+**About PAR Packer (pp):**
+PAR Packer is a Perl utility that creates standalone executables from Perl applications.
+It bundles:
+- The entire Perl interpreter
+- All required Perl modules
+- Your application code
+- All dependencies

+The result is a single executable file that runs on the target platform without requiring Perl or any modules to be installed.
+This is similar to how tools like PyInstaller work for Python applications.

+**Configuration Files:**
+The single executable will create configuration files in the standard locations:
+- User config: `~/.config/zchat/user.yaml`
+- Session configs: `~/.config/zchat/sessions/{session}/session.yaml`
+- Session history: `~/.config/zchat/sessions/{session}/history.json`
+- Session pins: `~/.config/zchat/sessions/{session}/pins.yaml`

+These files are created automatically when you first run the executable.

+#### Platform-Specific Bundles (`--platform`)
+- Creates optimized bundles for specific platforms (Linux, macOS, Windows)
+- Architecture-specific builds (x86_64, ARM64)
+- Platform-optimized performance
+- Reduced bundle size per platform

+#### Size-Optimized Bundles (`--optimized`)
+- Only includes modules actually used by ZChat
+- Minimal bundle size for faster downloads
+- Reduced storage requirements
+- Faster transfers and deployment

 ## LLM Server Configuration